anxkhn/azure-ai-900-exam-prep/questions.md

 What are two tasks that require an enterprise workspace?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1. Use a graphical user interface (GUI) to run automated machine learning experiments.
+A.  Use a graphical user interface (GUI) to run automated machine learning experiments.
-2. Create a compute instance to use as a workstation.
+B.  Create a compute instance to use as a workstation.
-3. Use a graphical user interface (GUI) to define and run machine learning experiments from Azure Machine Learning designer.
+C.  Use a graphical user interface (GUI) to define and run machine learning experiments from Azure Machine Learning designer.
-4. Create a dataset from a comma-separated value (CSV) file.
+D.  Create a dataset from a comma-separated value (CSV) file.

 **Answer(s):** A,C